If you're looking for the 1976 Interactive Fiction

 - Inventory Management Puzzle: Can get pretty tricky with a one item inventory limit.

 - The Key Is Behind the Lock: On the hardest difficulty, the items are distributed in a kind-of-random manner, which occasionally results in the gold key being locked in the gold castle.
-Surprisingly enough, the game isn't unwinnable if this happens, as the bat will eventually grab the key and take it somewhere else.

 - Logic Bomb: Easiest way to get rid of the bat?
 Give him the Gold Key, then drop him inside the Gold Castle, flying upwards and/or sideways, with no other items inside.
 The Wrap Around walls and ceiling won't let him escape unless he moves downward, and with no items to distract him, he won't change direction on his own.